RT-LOC/docs/docs/reference/rf.md

 # RF

 We harness multiple wireless technologies on our boards.
-For ranging and the datanetwork we use UWB.
+For ranging and the data network we use UWB.
 GPS is used for outdoor positioning and time management.
 For local readout of data end setting parameters we added Bluetooth.
 Below the most important RF parameters and features of these technologies are written down.

 ## UWB